-This natural management method offers a new, safer way to filter unwanted nutrients and pollutants that feed algae blooms and other aquatic nuisances.
+This natural management method offers a new, safer way to filter unwanted nutrients and pollutants that create undesirable water quality conditions.
 Creating a nutrient management plan is the foundation to a healthy and sustainable ecosystem.
 Might your lake or pond be a good candidate?
 Our freshwater management experts are prepared to analyze your waterbody and create a custom biochar solution that will restore your aquatic ecosystem.

 Contact the experts at 888-480-LAKE (5253) for all of your lake, pond, wetland and fisheries management needs.

 In support of our belief that lakes and ponds are a precious natural resource requiring protection, SOLitude is committed to providing sustainable and renewable solutions that maintain ecological balance in the workplace and beyond.

 When you partner with SOLitude, a dedicated field technician visits your lake or pond twice a month, leveraging extensive knowledge and training to carefully maintain ecological balance and preserve the appearance of your aquatic property.

 Utilizing the latest GPS aquatic mapping technology and our own proprietary lake and pond management software, the experts at SOLitude collect all the data necessary to provide comprehensive analysis and in-depth solutions.